 8.30pm to 9.00pm

 Ample free parking will be available at the Mandir car parks, Unisys (next to Bridge Park Community Leisure Centre, NW10 0RG) and other nearby locations, with shuttle services operating throughout the day.

 Bus 206 and 224 will operate their normal service.

 TfL will operate shuttle buses from Neasden Station to the Mandir.
-These will commence at 4pm and operate every 10 minutes until 5.30pm, then increase to every 8 minutes until 8pm.
-The service will return from the Mandir to Neasden Station every 8 minutes until 10pm.
+These will commence at 5.00pm and will operate every 10 minutes until 7.15pm.
+The service will return from the Mandir to Neasden Station every 10 minutes until 9.30pm.

 If you are coming to the Mandir by public transport please use the widget below from Transport for London

 105-119 Brentfield Road